 Patients who are very physically active should be cautious about under muscle implants.

 Are there any risks from breast implant surgery?

 It is impossible to eradicate all the risks associated with surgery.
 However, breast implant surgery is a very safe procedure if performed by a fully qualified and trained plastic surgeon using good implants in hospitals with a high standard of care.
 Risks are bleeding inside the breast (less than 1%), infection (less than 1%) and capsular contraction (1-2% per year).
 Each of these risks may require revision surgery.
-Other ptential problems are: implant displacement or rotation, loss of nipple sensation, poor scars, asymmetry of the breasts and implant rupture which are rare.
+Other potential problems are: implant displacement or rotation, loss of nipple sensation, poor scars, asymmetry of the breasts, and implant rupture.
 Very occasionally, patients will ask for implants to be removed voluntarily because they find them uncomfortable or become unhappy with the enlarged appearance.